YoungCree/aes/README.md

 Choose encryption or decryption (e/d)<br>

 ## Submission Requirements
-Statement: I only used the given aes materials to code up the lab
+Statement: I only used the given aes materials to code up the lab<br>
-Statement: I pass all of the test cases in Appendix C of fips 197
+Statement: I pass all of the test cases in Appendix C of fips 197<br>